Statcast: History

 The PITCHf/x system, first used in the 2006 MLB postseason, is a camera-based system that can measure the trajectory, speed, spin, break, and location of a pitched ball.
 This provides objective data that can be used in combination with statistical outcomes to better predict the effectiveness of a pitcher or batter.
+This system was one of the first pieces of new baseball technology to just scrape the surface of being able to objectively quantify new metrics for how the baseball is moving in space.

 Statcast was first unveiled at the MIT Sloan Sports Analytics Conference.
 It won the Alpha Award for best Analytics Innovation/Technology at the 2015 conference.
 The system saw limited use during the 2014 MLB season, as it was tested in three stadiums.
 It was installed in all 30 Major League ballparks beginning with the 2015 season.
 This technology integrates doppler radar and high definition video to measure the speed, acceleration, and other aspects for every player on the field.

 In the 2016 season, MLB Network aired "MLB Plus" companion broadcasts for its MLB Network Showcase games, which feature advanced analytics and usage of Statcast data.

 For the 2017 season, the TrackMan component of Statcast replaced the previous PITCHf/x system for official measurements of pitch speed.
 As official pitch speed readings are now based on maximum velocity (typically from the release of the pitch), rather than the speed measured 55 feet from home plate, there have been notable discrepancies in pitch speed reports between those reported in 2016 and 2017, with some pitches registering slightly higher speeds than with the previous system.

 In 2017, Statcast won a Technology & Engineering Emmy Award.